amzn/amazon-pay-sdk-java/README.md

 authorizeRequest.setAuthorizationCurrencyCode("USD"); //Overrides currency code set in Client authorizeRequest.setSellerAuthorizationNote("Your Authorization Note");
-authorizeRequest.setTransactionTimeout("0"); //Set to 0 for synchronous mode authorizeRequest.setCaptureNow("true"); // Set this to true if you want to capture the amount in the same API call
+authorizeRequest.setTransactionTimeout("0"); //Set to 0 for synchronous mode authorizeRequest.setCaptureNow(true); // Set this to true if you want to capture the amount in the same API call

 //Call Authorize API
 response = client.authorize( authorizeRequest );